 The Merlion statue with the body of a fish and the head of a lion in the harbour of Singapore (“Lion City”) is a mascot and national personification of the Lion City.

 The 2nd coordinate falls in highly alert, erect, male fire sign Aries the sign of warriors and warfare.
-The combination of Capricorn with Aries is of high importance as the strongest constellation of warfare and indicates the readiness to fight back attacks.
+The combination of Capricorn with Aries is of high importance as the strongest constellation of warfare and relates to the readiness to fight back attacks.

-Therefore the gesture of the Merlion as including it`s own most problematic aspect in itself is to some extend a gesture of reflecting the dependance of Singapur from the ocean.
+Therefore the gesture of the Merlion as including it`s own most problematic aspect in itself is to some extend a gesture of reflecting the dependence of Singapur from the ocean.
 It suggests communication with the sea and could help soothe the anger of the sea in times of tsunamis or heavy storms.
 And it could also help incoming spirits, water gods and others spiritual entities dwelling in the ocean relate to the City of Singapur and get into communication with the people living here.